icerpc/icerpc-csharp/README.md

 [IceRPC for Ice users] provides all the details.

+## Telemetry

+IceRPC collects completely anonymous telemetry data during the build process.
+Participation in this anonymous program is optional, and you may opt-out if you'd not like to share any information.
+Detailed information about the telemetry data collected and how to opt-out can be found in the [Telemetry] README.

 ## License

 IceRPC is licensed under the [Apache License version 2.0], a permissive open-source license.